Introduction

 proved highly influential in the home console industry that the Odyssey spawned.

-The game Volleyball that we are analyzing here used game card #7 (Figure 2).
+Volleyball that we are analyzing here used game card #7 (Figure 2).

 Internal Odyssey circuitry uses a nominally 5.6V single ended power supply.
 Its circuitry